open-ephys/ephys-course/source/Materials/exday2TA.rst

 1. Impedance Ratios
 ##############################################
 Yesterday, we made the equivalent circuit of a polarising electrode connected to ground.
-Here is that circuit, with shunt capacitance added of 100 pF:
+Here is that circuit, with shunt impedance added of 100 pF:

 .. image:: ../_static/images/EEA/day2circuit.png
   :align: center